 Charles Albright is known as the Texas Eyeball Killer and the Dallas Ripper for good reason.
 In 1990 and 1991, Albright terrorized the Dallas community by going after what he felt were easy targets: female prostitutes.

-Albert DeSalvo was dubbed the Boston Strangler back in the 1960s, when he went on a killing spree from 1962 to 1964.
+Before anyone knew who he was, Albert DeSalvo was dubbed the Boston Strangler back in the 1960s, when he went on a killing spree from 1962 to 1964.
 He preyed on the weak and lonely, sneaking into women’s homes - many of them older women - savagely raping and then strangling them to death.

 Bundy reportedly killed 30 people during his crime spree in the '70s.
-He was convicted and in 1980 was sentenced to death in Florida.
-He died by the electric chair in 1989.
+Convicted in 1980 and sentenced to death in Florida, he died by the electric chair in 1989.